 There are no head-to-head trials comparing dupilumab with either systemic cyclosporine or phototherapy.
-A systematic review of treatments for moderate-to-severe atopic dermatitis found 5 RCTs comparing cyclosporine with placebo, with improvements of 53% to 95% in various clinical severity scores.7 However, these trials were small, were performed many years ago, and used outcome measures different from those used in current trials.
+A systematic review of treatments for moderate-to-severe atopic dermatitis found 5 RCTs comparing cyclosporine with placebo, with improvements of 53% to 95% in various clinical severity scores.
+However, these trials were small, were performed many years ago, and used outcome measures different from those used in current trials.

-A small, open-label randomized trial (Granlund 200130) compared cyclosporine with phototherapy in 72 patients treated intermittently for one year, and assessed changes in the Scoring Atopic Dermatitis (SCORAD) score with a primary outcome of remission defined as a ≥ 50% decrease from baseline SCORAD.30 SCORAD was also assessed in SOLO 1&2, and the results from Granlund provide some limited indirect evidence for comparing cyclosporine and phototherapy with dupilumab.
+A small, open-label randomized trial (Granlund 2001) compared cyclosporine with phototherapy in 72 patients treated intermittently for one year, and assessed changes in the Scoring Atopic Dermatitis (SCORAD) score with a primary outcome of remission defined as a ≥ 50% decrease from baseline SCORAD.
+SCORAD was also assessed in SOLO 1&2, LIBERTY AD CHRONOS, and Thaci 2016, and the results from Granlund provide some limited indirect evidence for comparing cyclosporine and phototherapy with dupilumab.
 In Granlund, 36 patients treated with cyclosporine had a mean baseline SCORAD of 48.5, were in remission about 55%-60% of days, and appeared to typically have reductions of SCORAD of about 26-27 points (or about 55%).
-The median baseline SCORAD in SOLO 1&2 was higher (approximately 65 to 68 in the dupilumab arms), and decreased by 51% to 58% with dupilumab.
-The higher SCORAD scores in SOLO 1&2 make this indirect comparison somewhat more difficult, as they reflect patients with more severe disease, but also provide greater opportunity for a percentage improvement in SCORAD.
+The median baseline SCORAD was higher in SOLO 1&2, LIBERTY AD CHRONOS, and Thaci (ranging from 65 to 68 in the dupilumab arms), and decreased by 52% to 63% with dupilumab.
+The higher SCORAD scores in the four dupilumab trials make this indirect comparison somewhat more difficult, as they reflect patients with more severe disease, but also provide greater opportunity for a percentage improvement in SCORAD.
 So, while the percentage improvements in SCORAD seem similar across these trials of cyclosporine and dupilumab, there is substantial remaining uncertainty as to the relative efficacy of these agents.